naheim/paleoLabExercises/lab4.md

 **Paste this URL into your browser and make note of the IDs for the North America and Caribbean projects.**

-## Plotting marine rocks in North America & Caribbean
+## Plotting marine & terrestrial rocks in North America & the Caribbean
-Now we want to look at the history of marine sedimentation and the fossil record in North America and the Caribbean.
+Now we want to look at the history of marine and terrestrial sedimentation and the fossil record in North America and the Caribbean.
 You will do this in R drawing on your knowledge from last week's lab on using APIs to plot data in R.

 In addition to answering the questions below, you will also need to submit a .r script containing your code for downloading data, calculations, and generating your plots.
 This script should be well documented (i.e., explanatory comments) and should run without error.
 You may need to review loops and plotting from [Getting Started with R](https://github.com/naheim/rTutorials/blob/master/manipulatedf.md) and you will use skills you learned last week in [Lab 3](lab3.md).

 ### Step 1: Download marine packages from Macrostrat
-Use the API to download the data.
+Let's start with *marine* packages, and use the API to download the data.
 For our analyses here we will only be examining packages in North America and the Caribbean that contain only sedimentary rocks of marine origin.
 For historical reasons, the route to examine packages is called sections.
 Look at the documentation for the *sections* route to construct your call to the API.
 The parameters you want to retrieve only marine and only sedimentary rocks are *environ_class* and *lith_class*.
 If you are unsure what the parameter values should be, you can look up the possible values in the *defs* route (but your first guess will probably work :wink:).

 Macrostrat only offers two output formats for the sections route: JSON and csv.
 You can read JSON into R, but it will require additional processing.
 Since csv is essentially a "native" format for R, we'll use that.
 Make sure you include the parameter *format* and set the value to *csv*.
 Last week when working with PBDB downloads in R, we downloaded files with tab-delimited values (tsv).
 To get csv files, you'll need to use the ``read.csv`` instead of ``read.tsv()``, otherwise the two functions work the same.